 A segment of a circle is the region enclosed by a chord and an arc so formed touching the endpoints of the chord.

-Answer: Let's look at how to find the area of a segment of a circle with the help of the example below.
+Answer: The area of a segment of a circle is obtained by subtracting the area of the triangle at the center, from the area of the sector of the circle.
+Let's look at how to find the area of a segment of a circle with the help of the example below.

 Read the steps carefully and construct.